 - Anita Rajeswaren, VP of Product at Wefarm.

-One of the best pieces of advice I've been given is, never work for a company that you wouldn't invest your own money into.
-Fundamentally by being there 8-10 hours a day you are investing yourself in that company.
+One of the best pieces of advice was given is, never work for a company that you wouldn't invest your own money into.
+By being there 8-10 hours a day you are investing yourself in that company.
 So only go and work for a company where you would expect that company to have a great outcome or perhaps be the market leader in its space.

 Make sure that you have open lines of communication with stakeholders at a regular cadence.
-A lesson I learned recently was that silence from your stakeholders in the business does not necessarily equal a “yes” or an affirmation for your vision.
+A lesson I learned recently was that silence from your stakeholders in the business does not equal a “yes” or an affirmation for your vision.
 It can mean that they're delaying a “no”, so it means that you're building up a risk if you're leaving the silence too long.
-One of the things that I try to make sure that I do is have weekly touch points with groups of stakeholders in the same room where you're checking in on the goals and making sure that people feel satisfied with the direction that the project is going.
+One thing I make sure that I do is have weekly touch points with groups of stakeholders in the same room where you're checking in on the goals and making sure that people feel satisfied with the direction that the project is going.

 Also making sure that nothing has changed in terms of someone's outlook.
 If you can't get your group of stakeholders in the same room, then make sure that you're doing a weekly email with three to five bullet points highlighting what you're working on that week, what's changed, when you expect to release certain things.
 Make sure that you're getting that in front of people's faces as often as possible because then if they disagree, at least you can say "well I told you a while ago", which is helpful!

 When I was working on an enormous project, things were going wrong, and it was all getting too much, I had the chairman of the company I was at say “I get why this is hard, we’re trying to do things that have never been done before.
 But if you do it, you’ll look back on it in ten years and think ‘that is amongst the best things I’ve ever done in my whole life’”.
 He was right.